lakshmantgld/mongoDB-Atlas/README.md

 **Add capacity before it is needed:** Cluster maintenance is lower risk and more simple to manage if capacity is added before the system is over utilized.

 ### Security
 - ##### VPC
 The mongoDB cluster is deployed on mongoDB's VPC and you can connect to the cluster either through a publicly available URL or through VPC peering connection.
-But the best practice is to connect to your cluster using a peering connection, as the database will not be publicly exposed.
+But the **best practice** is to connect to your cluster using a **peering connection**, as the database will not be publicly exposed.

 - ##### Database Cluster User & Password
 With or Without a Peering connection, You still need a password to connect to the database.
 The best part with Atlas is you can give various privileges to the user.
 A user can be an `Atlas admin`, `Read & Write to a database` or `only Read access to database`.
 You can also assign fine-grained permissions like assigning above privileges to only a set of databases and collections.
 Once you create a user and the associated privileges, you get associated password which you can use to connect to your cluster.